infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - feat: linux support for application search #330
 - feat: add shortcuts to most icon buttons #334
 - feat: add font icon for search list #342
+- feat: add a border to the main window in Windows 10 #343

 ### Bug fix